Shivamsharma21/Space_Chat/README.md

 'Login Activity' After the user is register inside the database it will able to allow to login by its Email and password.

+'Setting Activity' This Activity Allow user to change their Profile With Profile name,Profile Picture and user status On the Application.

+'Profile Activity' user to Send and retrive the data OF User from the Database.